 Keyword Stuffing: Placing too many keywords into your content unnaturally can penalize your site.

-Poor Content Structure: A lack of bullet points, subtitles, or paragraphs can make the content hard to consume, affecting both user experience and SEO.
+Poor Content Structure: Not using bullet points, subtitles, or paragraphs can make your content hard to read.
+This hurts both user experience and SEO.

 How to Fix